List of Transformers audio releases: Lighting Their Darkest Hour

 Lighting Their Darkest Hour is a soundtrack album from the film The Transformers: The Movie.
 It was released as an exclusive at the 2001 BotCon convention.
 It features the complete score from the film by the film's composer Vince DiCola.
 This album is considered a complete soundtrack score as it includes all the compositions heard in the final film.
-Tracks 7, 10, and 18 were first released on The Transformers The Movie: Original Motion Picture Soundtrack in 1986 and the rest were released on the BotCon'97 exclusive 2 disc Til All Are One album.
+Tracks 7, 10, and 18 were first released on The Transformers: The Movie (Original Motion Picture Soundtrack) in 1986 and the rest were released on the BotCon'97 exclusive two-disc album Til All Are One.